 Last updated Mar 19, 2020

-Part of the process of getting to know a rental applicant -- and deciding whether or not they are qualified to be your new tenant -- involves asking a set of specific tenant screening questions, either in person at a walk-through or in writing as part of the rental application.
+Part of the process of getting to know a rental applicant -- and deciding whether or not they are qualified to be your new tenant -- involves asking a set of specific tenant screening questions, either in person at a walk-through or in writing as part of the rental application process.
 However, it is important to understand which questions will help and which ones are off-limits.

 You may decide to use questions as part of a sit-down, formal interview process or you may ask them casually as part of normal getting-to-know-you chitchat.
 Either way, preparing ahead of time with a list of topics to cover can help you ensure that you have all of the relevant information you need to make a great decision.